Symplectic/vivo-bootstrapped/README.md

 These integrations are reliant on VIVO referencing the DOI of a record, which does not currently come included in a standard VIVO installation.
 If you would like these integrations to work as expected, you will need to replace the **_listViewConfig-authorInAuthorship.xml_** file in your [VIVO-root]/productMods/config directory, with the one included in this repo.

+###Fix for Map of Science throwing jQuery version errors
+The later versions of jQuery required for Bootstrap appear to be clashing with the blockui jQuery plugin required for Map Of Science.
+You can fix this by removing the existing blockUI JS files in your [VIVO-root]/js/jquery_plugins folder and replacing it with the blockUI file included in this repo.

 ##License & Attribution

 This theme is released under the terms of the Mozilla Public License, v.
 2.0 and is a copyright of [Symplectic Limited](http://symplectic.co.uk).
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
 Boiled down to smaller chunks, it can be described with the following conditions: